ucfchandra/django-mysql-podman-helloworld/README.md

 https://github.com/containers/podman-compose

+### Third, ensure the podman machine is initialized and running.
+Use these two commands:

+`podman machine init`

+`podman machine start`

-### Third, ensure your architecture matches the architecture of the base image in the Contianerfiles.
+### Fourth, ensure your architecture matches the architecture of the base image in the Contianerfiles.
 Uncomment the correct Containerfile architecture for your use case

 ### Finally, run the podman compose up command from the directory holding this repository.